jfharden/bitsand/README.md

 # bitsand

-Bitsand is an online booking system for live role play events.
-It was initially written for the Lions faction in the LT system, but it can now be used by any faction or guild.
+Bitsand is an online booking system for live role play events originally written by Russell Phillips for the Lions Lorien Trust faction.
+Since it's creation it has been modified so that it can be used for any faction or guild.

-Report bugs, request features, etc via the [github page](https://github.com/PeteAUK/bitsand)
+Registration information can be pulled between different Bitsand installations if the person booking uses the same e-mail and password on all installations.

+Bugs, feature requests, questions and any other items can be done by creating an Issue at [Bitsand Github page](https://github.com/PeteAUK/bitsand/issues).

+It is recommended that you ["Watch" the Github repository](https://github.com/PeteAUK/bitsand/subscription) so that you will be kept up to date with new releases and updates.
+Alternativly if you're not a Github user, sign up to our [Mailing List](http://www.freelists.org/list/bitsand) to receive notifications of new releases.

 Bitsand is known to be in use by: